Modeling a nanocantilever based biosensor using a stochastically perturbed harmonic oscillator: Introduction

 Recently, a slightly different kind of nanocantilever has emerged.
-These nanocantilever biosenesors contain microfluidic channels that are used to detect small mass species, e.g., cells, proteins etc. These microfluidic channels allow one to operate under a low pressure background which enhances the quality factor of detector~\cite{Burg}.
-In order to measure the change in frequency of nanocantilevers it is required that system parameters should remain unaltered.
-Ideally speaking, the analyte once attached to nanocantilever should not detach or move~\cite{Atalaya}.
-Such attachment-detachment or adsorption-desorption of analyte particles~\cite{Cleland}, their momentum transfer to nanocantilevers~\cite{Ekinci}, and the random motion over detector~\cite{Atalaya}, causes fluctuations in resonant frequency along with shifts in frequency.
-These fluctuations, according to fluctuation-dissipation theorem broaden the spectrum of nanocantilever oscillatory motion.
+This kind of nanocantilever-based biosensor device contains nanofluidic channels that are used to detect small mass species, e.g., cells, proteins, etc. The nanofluidic channels allow one to operate under a low pressure background which enhances the quality factor of the detector\cite{Burg}.
+In order to measure the change in frequency of nanocantilevers, it is required that the system parameters remain unaltered.
+Ideally speaking, once the analyte is attached to the nanocantilever, it should not detach or move from it\cite{Atalaya}.
+Such an attachment-detachment or adsorption-desorption of the analyte particles\cite{Cleland}, including their random striking on the detector\cite{Atalaya}, which involves momentum transfer to the nanocantilevers\cite{Ekinci}, are the main factors for the spread or broadening of the resonant frequency along with shifts in the frequency.

-In order to develop a theoretical model related to detection process for these nanocantilevers it is incredibly important to keep all macroscopic and microscopic factors involved in the detection process in mind.
-For such a tiny system having dimensions on several tens to hundred nanometers, it is indeed possible to analyze some variables macroscopically, but was critical to recognize the elements that were less obvious and would be negligible if one was not working on the nanoscale.
-Because amino acids are one of the main bioreceptors used in nanocantilever-based biosensors, the affinity and specificity of amino acid sequences was a very important factor in our analyses.
-These amino acids are critically dependent on ligands to which they are attached.
-Ligands play a major role in the determination of geometric dimensions.
-This change in geometry could cause receptor amino acid sequences to become inactive or even initiate other events like nonlinear expansion or stochastic motion of the cantilever.
-These chaotic events need to be noted when mathematically modeling nanocantilever biosensors.
+In order to develop a theoretical model related to the detection process for such generic nanocantilevers (a few examples are shown in Fig.~\ref{Fig:01}), it is important to keep all the macroscopic and microscopic factors involved in the detection process in mind\cite{Bellan}.
+For such a tiny system having dimensions of several tens to hundred nanometers, it is indeed possible to analyze some variables macroscopically, but the proper recognition of such variables is quite critical, which is less obvious and would be negligible if one is not working on the nanoscale.
+Because amino acids are one of the main bioreceptors used in the nanocantilever-based biosensors, the affinity and specificity of amino acid sequences (peptides, proteins, etc) are a very important factor in such analysis\cite{Bellan}.
+These amino acids are critically dependent on ligands to which they are attached and responsible for the determination of the geometric dimensions of amino acid sequences.
+A change in the geometry could cause receptor amino acid sequences to become inactive or even initiate other events like the nonlinear expansion or the stochastic motion of the cantilever.
+These irregular events (noise) need to be taken into account when nanocantilever biosensors are modeled mathematically.